 - Box and Bullet Method

 Get to know more about it, choose your style of note-making and make learning interesting and all the more engaging.

 See more: How To Make Revision Notes for NEET?

 NEET 2021 Preparation – Revise, Practise and Repeat

 NEET requires complete dedication.
-Dedication to your goals and how focussed you are determine your success at NEET.
+Dedication to your goals and how focussed you are, determine your success at NEET.
 Revising concepts thoroughly and practising all possible questions from all sources can be extremely helpful.
-By solving more NEET question papers and taking up mock tests, one can only improve their levels of accuracy and speed, two most important factors in a test like NEET.
+By solving more NEET question papers and taking up mock tests, one can only improve their levels of accuracy and speed, the two most important factors in a test like NEET.

 With these tests, one must identify weak areas and strive to get better at them.

 NEET 2021 Preparation – Other Tips To Note